TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 ## v1.0 - Wheel Encoder + IMU
 ###### Used in our first _ever_ competition in December, 2024.</span>

 In auto, it combined a single wheel encoder to estimate linear displacement with an IMU for heading lock.
-In tele-op, it used the internal IMU to transform a target field-relative vector into a robot-relative vector.
+In tele-op, it used the internal IMU to transform a target, field-relative vector into a robot-relative vector.

-Once the robot reached the target position, it would stop by setting the power to zero on [zero power brake mode]().
+Once the robot reached the target position, it would stop by setting the power to zero on [zero power brake mode](https://ftctechnh.github.io/ftc_app/doc/javadoc/com/qualcomm/robotcore/hardware/DcMotor.ZeroPowerBehavior.html#BRAKE).
 We were limited to about 50% power since any faster would make the robot overshoot the target and could make the encoder wheel slip.
 Movement was basic but multi-directional with our mecanum wheels.
-Lacked speed and accuracy and could not follow paths.
+Lacked speed, accuracy, and could not follow paths.

 ### Field-Centric TeleOp